 Established in July 1996, Copernicus Group IRB (CGIRB) is an independent institutional review board (IRB or “Board”) organized and operating in compliance with regulations governing institutional review boards set forth in 21 CFR and ICH guidelines, as well as 45 CFR when applicable.

-CGIRB was inspected by the FDA in 1999, 2005 and again in 2010 with no Form FDA 483 issued.
+CGIRB was inspected by the FDA in 1999, 2005, 2010, 2013, and 2014 with no Form FDA 483 issued.
 In 2004, CGIRB was awarded full accreditation of the human research protection program by AAHRPP®, The Association for the Accreditation of Human Research Protection Programs, Inc., and was awarded full reaccreditation in 2007 and 2011.

 In May 2010, CGIRB was awarded ISO 9001:2008 certification.
 CGIRB is registered with the Office for Human Research Protections (OHRP and FDA) as IRB00001313, enabling the review of HHS-supported or -conducted human subjects research under the Federalwide Assurance (FWA) of a submitting body.